AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 Figure text is really small.
 Figure titles are inconsistent throughout report.
 </div>

 From this graph, we see that this experiment was unsuccessful in mitigating pressure.
 However, from the data it can be seen that the bursts made an insignificant pressure increase - only an increase of about 30 cm- compared to around 400 cm for the syringe experiment.
+While visually observing the experiment, we saw that much the
+#### Tanvi: 'much of'
-While visually observing the experiment, we saw that much the excess flow was accumulating in the flow accumulator and not actually passing into the flocculator.
+excess flow was accumulating in the flow accumulator and not actually passing into the flocculator.
 The next experiment was ran with a 10 second burst of increased flow (up from 2 seconds) and this flow rate produced roughly 300cm of pressure difference.
 Unsure if this was enough, the team decided to start from the highest value possible and move down.
 The next experiment was set to send bursts at at 50% maximum capacity (1120ml/min) for 10 second burst every hour.

 <div class="alert alert-block alert-danger">
 When referring to graphs, reference them by their number